Wednesday, December 13 + Thursday, December 14 | 7pm | The Redmoor (3187 Linwood Ave, Cincinnati, OH 45208)

 Artist Profile: Mandy Gaines, vocals

 Mandy Gaines, a talented, versatile vocalist and entertainer, with more than 30 years of professional experience, entertains and delights audiences throughout the world.
 Her performances are generally viewed as refreshing, soulful and exciting.
 From 1988 to the present, she continues to improve and grow through her gifted interpretations of Jazz, Pop, R&B and Soul classics as well as writing and performing her original works.

 Mandy began singing at an early age in school and church.
 She holds a B.A. from the College of Wooster in Speech/Arts.
 She has continued her studies through private vocal instruction and various workshops emphasizing oral interpretation, jazz improvisation, vocal technique, theatre and broadcasting/media studies.

 The latest CD, It’s Just a Matter of Time can be purchased through I-Tunes, Amazon and CDBaby.com.
-Mandy just released her 1st Gospel CD, Faith Journey, which can also be purchased through iTunes, Amazon and CDBaby.com.
-In Nov 2016 and Oct 2017, Mandy was invited by The American Consulate in Russia to perform a series of big band concerts and pipe organ gospel recitals.
+Also check out Mandy’s first Gospel CD, Faith Journey, which can be purchased through iTunes, Amazon and CDBaby.com.
+In Nov.
+2016 and Oct.
+2017, Mandy was invited by The American Consulate in Russia to perform a series of big band concerts and pipe organ gospel recitals.

 On April 8, 2018, Mandy had the great honor of being inducted into The Cincinnati Jazz Hall of Fame.
 Mandy continues to travel the world performing and recording while entertaining audiences along the way!